blacklane/jvm-source-guidelines/README.md

 - Indentation type: **Space** _(not Tab)_
 - Field/property notation: **None** (don't use the _`m`_ prefix as seen in Hungarian notation)
     - ```java
-      String mName; // BAD
+      String mName; // NICE
-      String name; // GOOD
+      String name; // NOT NICE
       ```
 - Maximum joined blank lines: **1**.
-In general, don't use unnecessary line breaks, only use them to separate code blocks or logical code groups
+    - In general, don't use unnecessary line breaks.
+Only use line breaks to separate code blocks or logical code groups
 - For tests annotated with `@Test`, don't use the `test` prefix in function name as it is unnecessary
-- Do not use any abbreviations at all, make all declarations simple and clear:
+- Don't use any abbreviations.
+All declarations should be simple and clear:
     - ```java
-      LinearLayout llMain;                 // BAD
+      LinearLayout llMain;                 // NICE
-      LinearLayout mainContainer;          // GOOD
+      LinearLayout mainContainer;          // NOT NICE
       ```
     - ```kotlin
-      lateinit var txtName: TextView;      // BAD
+      lateinit var txtName: TextView;      // NICE
-      lateinit var nameTextView: TextView; // GOOD
+      lateinit var nameTextView: TextView; // NOT NICE
       ```
-- In case of a single short annotation, we write them inline with the function/method or field/parameter declaration, for example:
+- For single short annotations, write them in line with the function/method or field/parameter declaration:
     - ```java
       @Autowired String appName;
       @Test void runningWithScissors() {